Safety

 • Cover cuts and scratches with a waterproof dressing as soon as possible.

-• Avoid capsizing in still or slow-flowing water and try not to swallow river
+• Avoid capsizing in still or slow-flowing water and try not to swallow river water.

 • Always wear shoes or other footwear.